Forest904/Beathub/README.md

 - Node.js `18+` and npm (for the frontend)
 - `ffmpeg` available on `PATH` (required by `pydub`)
 - Windows: Uses built-in IMAPI v2 via COM (`comtypes`).
 No external burner CLI required.
-- Non‑Windows: CD burning is currently focused on Windows; data paths on Linux/macOS are not supported in this build.
+- Non-Windows: CD burning is currently supported only on Windows; Linux/macOS are not supported in this build.
 - Spotify API credentials (optional: Genius token for SpotDL lyrics)

 ## Quick Start